BCS-io/letting/README.md

 ###### Basic Commands
 `pgrep cron` - cron daemon running
-`crontab -l` - lists the crontab for the current user, `-u` to set the user `cat /var/log/syslog | grep CRON` - cron outputs into syslog when it runs
+`crontab -l` - lists the crontab for the current user, `-u` to set the user
+  - Example for a user: `crontab -u deployer -l`
+`cat /var/log/syslog | grep CRON` - cron outputs into syslog when it runs

+###### Whenever
+* whenever is a gem that allows you to write ruby and have it convert into CRON
+1. whenever code into cron:
+  -  'cd apps/<my-app>/current; bundle exec whenever .'

 ###### Files
 1. `cat /etc/crontab`